The Point of It All

 The Point of It All is the fourth studio album by American singer Anthony Hamilton.
-It was released on December 16, 2008, by Mister's Music, So So Def Recordings, and Zomba.
+It was released by Mister's Music, So So Def Recordings, and Zomba on December 16, 2008 in the United States.
 The album's production was handled by Hamilton himself along with Mark Batson, Kevin Wooten, Dre & Vidal, James "Big Jim" Wright and Salaam Remi, among others.

 The album debuted at number 12 on the US Billboard 200 and at number three on the Top R&B/Hip-Hop Albums chart, selling 133,000 copies in its first week of release, the highest sales week of his career.
 Upon its release, The Point of It All received generally positive reviews from most music critics.
 As of May 2010, the album had sold over 519,000 copies in the United States and was certified gold by the Recording Industry Association of America (RIAA).

 Singles

 The album's lead single "Cool" featuring David Banner, and it peaked at number 74 on the US Billboard Hot 100 and at number 19 on the Hot R&B/Hip-Hop Songs chart.